WukoSiric/weather-aggregation-system/README.md

 * ```IT-Clean.sh``` Removes makefile inserted statements from log files
 * ```IT-Compare.sh``` Evaluates integration tests by comparing log files with checksums of .comp files

+The integration tests generate logs found in the Tests folder.
+These logs are compared to the .comp files in the Tests folder.
+If the logs match the .comp files, the test passes.
+Otherwise, the test fails.